rapidfort/community-images/community_images/mysql/bitnami/README.md

 RapidFort’s container optimization process hardened this MySQL container.
 This container is free to use and has no license limitations.

-It is the same as the [Bitnami MySQL][source-image-dh-link] image but more secure.
+It is the same as the [Bitnami MySQL][source-image-repo-link] image but more secure.

 Every day, we optimize and harden a variety of Docker Hub’s most famous images.
 Check out our [entire library](https://hub.docker.com/u/rapidfort) of secured containers.